tommyNy/springbootstarterdatajpa/README.md

 # spring-boot-starter-datajpa
 Repo for tests and learning purposes.
+Test git